-Biological and fishery data are poor for all bottomfish species in Guam and the CNMI.
+Biological and fishery data are poor for all bottomfish species in the PRIA.
 Generally, data are only available on commercial landings by species and catch-per-unit-effort (CPUE) for the multi-species complexes as a whole.
-At this time it is not possible to partition these effort measures among the various bottomfish MUS.
+At this time, it is not possible to partition these effort measures among the various Bottomfish Management Unit Species (BMUS).

-The overfishing criteria and control rules are specified and applied to individual species within the multi-species stock whenever possible.
+The overfishing criteria and control rules specified are applied to individual species within the multi-species stock whenever possible.
 Where this is not possible, they will be based on an indicator species for the multi-species stock.
-It is important to recognize that individual species would be affected differently based on this type of control rule, and it is important that for any given species fishing mortality does not exceed a level that would result in excessive depletion of that species.
+It is important to recognize that individual species will be affected differently based on this type of control rule, and it is important that for any given species fishing mortality does not exceed a level that would lead to its becoming depleted or to causing impacts to the ecosystem.
 For the seamount groundfish stocks, armorhead serves as the indicator species.
-No indicator species are being used for the two bottomfish multi-species stock complexes (Guam and CNMI).
-Instead, the control rules are applied to each stock complex as a whole.17
+No indicator species will be used for the five managed bottomfish multi-species stock complexes (American Samoa, CNMI, Guam, Hawaii and the PRIA).
+Instead, the control rules are applied to each of the five stock complexes as a whole.

 The MSY control rule is used as the MFMT.
 The MFMT and MSST are specified based on the recommendations of Restrepo et al. (1998) and both are dependent on the natural mortality rate (M).
 The value of M used to determine the reference point values are not specified in this document.
-The latest estimate, published annually in the SAFE report, is used and the value is occasionally re-estimated using the best available information.
+The latest estimate, published periodically in the SAFE report, is used and the value is occasionally re-estimated using the best available information.
 The range of M among species within a stock complex is taken into consideration when estimating and choosing the M to be used for the purpose of computing the reference point values.